thquinn/pantheon/articles/zere.md

 	}
 }

 One of very few gods known to kill humans without warning.
+Views them as lesser beings useful for experimentation.

 # Pawns